NOAA-GFDL/HPC-ME/ppp/README.md

 Ensure you create the empty `ppp-setup` folder in an area with enough space as this is where the post-processing run output will be populated.

-On **Gaea**, history files and grid spec files are usually available in a certain location.
+If on **Gaea**, history files and grid spec files are usually available in a certain location.
 Paths to the history folder and grid spec file are needed; they will be mounted into the container as read only folders/files.

-If not on `Gaea`, history file and grid spec data should be transferred in the `ppp-setup` location in `ppp-setup/history/` and `ppp-setup/[experiment]_grid` for example.
+If not on `Gaea`, history file and grid spec data should be transferred to the `ppp-setup` location in `ppp-setup/history/` and `ppp-setup/[experiment]_grid` for example.

 Resources:
 1. The fre-workflows repository can be found here: https://github.com/NOAA-GFDL/fre-workflows